Dennis Collins Johnson

 Videographer, photographer, editor, designer, and book shepherd, Ms. Peirce has 40 years of experience in many forms of media.
 She has worked for small newspapers, commercial book printers, book production companies and small publishers for many years.
 In 2000, she left her position as publications coordinator at the University of New Hampshire continuing education, to further her career as an award-winning book designer, designing more books for numerous production houses and publishers.
 Some of her design work is currently available to view at Great Life Press.

 In 1994, Ms. Peirce began designing Web sites for the University of New Hampshire, and was soon designing Web sites for a number of diverse companies, artists, and individuals.
-Recently she has added customizing WordPress Web sites to her arsenal of skills, as well as digital e-book creation.
+She added customizing WordPress Web sites to her arsenal of skills, as well as digital e-book creation.

 For the past 10 years, Ms. Peirce has been helping authors to self-publish their own books, as well as working with Mr. Johnson on video projects and performance workshops.